Cyber Monday Savings 🔔 Free Tools & More SHOP NOW

 If you don’t notice a change after a few minutes of heating the wood, try raising the heat level on your hair dryer one or two levels.
 Continue to move the hair dryer across the stained surface for a few more minutes.
 If the heat stain remains unchanged in appearance, move on to the clothes iron removal method below.

-STEP 4: Set up your clothes iron and grab a clean towel.
+Step 4: Set up your clothes iron and grab a clean towel.

 If the hair dryer doesn’t work, try removing the heat stain with a clothes iron.
 You’ll also need a dry towel that you can place in between the ironing plate and the stained surface.
 The towel will prevent the iron from scorching the wood, but it needs to be thin enough to allow most of the iron’s heat to pass through to the wooden surface.

-STEP 5: Run the iron across the stained surface.
+Step 5: Run the iron across the stained surface.

-Turn on the iron to one of its lower heat settings and let it heat up—but do not use any steam settings or functionality.
+Turn on the iron to one of its lower heat settings and let it heat up, but do not use any steam settings or functionality.
 Similar to moving the hair dryer in a side-to-side motion across the stained surface, run the warm iron over the surface in the same motion for several minutes.
 Using an iron to remove heat stains takes a bit more time than the hair dryer method, and you have to pause every now and then to lift the towel and check your progress.

 Repeat this process until you start to see the white heat marks receding.
 They may not completely disappear, but they should shrink or fade to some noticeable extent.

-Alternative Methods for Removing Heat Stains on Wood
+Other Ways to Remove Heat Stains on Wood

 While applying heat is usually the fastest and easiest method, there are a number of lesser-known but useful methods that remove heat stains from wood furniture.
 Some of these are a bit off the beaten path, but they pose little to no risk to your furniture and may be worth trying if heat doesn’t work.
 However, always attempt any new method on an inconspicuous spot on the stained furniture before proceeding.